-DIKH HE NA BISTER (“Look and don’t forget” in Romani) – the Roma Genocide Remembrance Initiative mobilizes each year thousands of young Roma and non-Roma all over Europe on the occasion of the 2 August – the European Roma Holocaust Memorial Day – to advance remembrance, recognition and education about the Roma Genocide.
+DIKH HE NA BISTER (“Look and don’t forget” in Romani) – the Roma Genocide Remembrance Initiative mobilizes each year thousands of young Roma and non-Roma all over Europe on the occasion of the 2 August – the European Holocaust Memorial Day for Sinti and Roma – to advance remembrance, recognition and education about the Genocide of Sinti and Roma.

 DIKH HE NA BISTER is a space of learning about the past, as well as of reflection about the role of young people in Holocaust remembrance.
 The initiative creates a dialogue and personal encounter of young people with Holocaust survivors.
 Their testimonies inspire the participants to address and resist against current challenges of antigypsyism, and other forms of racism in Europe today.

-DIKH HE NA BISTER symbolizes for many young Roma the power of youth to write their own history.
-In the last few years, remembrance and recognition of the Roma genocide have become a key element of the Roma youth movement in order to restore dignity and to strengthen the identity-building of young Roma.
-On the occasion of the 70th anniversary of the Roma genocide on 2 August 2014, DIKH HE NA BISTER gathered over 1,000 young Roma and non-Roma from 25 countries in Krakow and Auschwitz-Birkenau.
-This mobilization greatly contributed to the recognition of 2 August as European Roma Holocaust Memorial Day by the European Parliament in 2015.
+DIKH HE NA BISTER symbolizes for many young Roma and Sinti the power of youth to write their own history.
+In the last few years, remembrance and recognition of the genocide of Roma and Sinti have become a key element of the Roma youth movement in order to restore dignity and to strengthen the identity-building of young Roma.
+On the occasion of the 70th anniversary of the genocide of Sinti and Roma on 2 August 2014, DIKH HE NA BISTER gathered over 1,000 young Roma and non-Roma from 25 countries in Krakow and Auschwitz-Birkenau.
+This mobilization greatly contributed to the recognition of 2 August as European Holocaust Memorial Day for Sinti and Roma by the European Parliament in 2015.